 Gather & Root Online Foraging Course

 My online foraging course is a great way to learn about wild edible and medicinal plants!
-Sign up to join the waiting list for the gather + root online foraging course here.
+Learn more about the gather + root online foraging course here.

 Foraging for Chickweed

 Chickweed has small leaves and grows in somewhat of a tangled mat.
 It has small, white, star shaped flowers with five petals, each one with two lobes.

 Uses for Chickweed

 Since it usually doesn’t stick around for the hot summer months, you can even blend it up and freeze it for later use.

 It is a favorite plant of chickens as well, which is where it got its name!

-If you can’t find any when you go foraging for chickweed, or if it’s the wrong season, you can always purchase some dried from Mountain Rose Herbs (my favorite place to get high quality, organic herbs).
+If you can’t find any when you go foraging for chickweed, or if it’s the wrong season, you can always purchase dried chickweed from Mountain Rose Herbs (my favorite place to get high quality, organic herbs).